• Toll free: 1800 258 5772

 • University Preparation Course;

-• Aboriginal Student Intake Test.
+• Aboriginal Student Intake Test; or

 English competency requirements may be satisfied through the completion of one of the following (Band 3):